 WordPress is the world’s most popular Content Management System (CMS) – and my #1 recommended tool for setting up a blog or a website of pretty much any kind.
 I use WordPress for 99% of my website projects, both personal and professional ones.

 8: Email Marketing Tools

-But whether you’re running a blog, a portfolio website, or an online shop, ConvertKit allows you to build and manage your mailing lists quickly and easily.
+But whether you’re running a blog, a portfolio website, or an online shop, MailerLite allows you to build and manage your mailing lists quickly and easily.

 What’s great for beginners is that MailChimp offers a free plan for up to 2,000 subscribers when you’re just starting out.
-You can easily segment your lists and customize your outgoing emails to your heart’s content!
+You can easily segment your lists and customize your outgoing emails to your heart’s content.

 MailChimp comes with a bunch of powerful reporting tools that help you track and improve your emails easily.